huaden/Daily_Task_Tracker/README.md

 This is a basic activity tracker.
 All data will be stored in a database.
 Frontend in managed through react.
 Backend managed through Node.js
 Make sure you have NPM installed

-*All things in quotes are commands to run*
-*Anything between < -- > is stuff that you name* Project Setup:
+*All things in quotes are commands to run.   * *Anything between < -- > is stuff that you name* Project Setup:
 1) Create two folders, one is for backend, other is for frontend